NanoCommons/user-handbook/docs/FAIRification/ten-simple-actions.md

 The DOI makes it possible for other efforts to propagate the metadata of the research output.
-For example, <a href="https://datacite.org/">DataCite</a> indexes output in Figshare and Zenodo4.
+For example, <a href="https://datacite.org/">DataCite</a> indexes output in Figshare and Zenodo (Brase, 2009).
 The NanoSafety Cluster also keeps track of research output on their website (see the above screenshot).
 For this, it keeps
 <a href="https://www.zotero.org/groups/2248011/eu_nsc_deliverables_and_publications/library">a Zotero group</a> of data,
 journal articles, and project deliverables, assuming they have DOIs.
 The content of this